The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 We first provide an example that the no-stopover property need not be satisfied for zone tariffs with metropolitan zones although it is satisfied for the underlying basic zone tariffs.

 \begin{example} Consider the PTN depicted in Figure~\ref{Figure ZM2 Ex Eig1}.
 The zones highlighted in gray form a metropolitan zone.
 Let $P \colon \N_{\geq 1} \rightarrow \R_{\geq 0},\ k \mapsto k$ be a linear price function, i.e., it satisfies the no-stopover property, see Example~\ref{zone Ex no-stopover}.
-Let $P_M \defeq P(2) = 2$.
+Let $P_M \defeq 2 = P(2)$.
 The path $(x_1,x_2,x_3,x_4,x_5,x_6)$ costs $p([x_1,x_6])=P(6)=6$ with a standard ticket, but only ${p([x_1,x_2])+p([x_2,x_6]) = P(2) + P_M =4}$ with the compound ticket $((x_1,x_2),(x_2,\ldots,x_6))$, which benefits from the metropolitan zone. \end{example}

-Note that the situation described above occurs in real-world, e.g., in the Verkehrsverbund Rhein-Neckar, see \cite{Urban20}.
+Note that the situation described above occurs in the real world, e.g., in the fare structure of Verkehrsverbund Rhein-Neckar, a German public transport operator, see \cite{Urban20}.
 In order to analyze in which cases the no-stopover property nevertheless holds, we define the \emph{maximum metropolitan zone distance} $\dmax$ by

-The value of $\dmax$ depends on the PTN (including the metropolitan zone) and is always finite due to our assumption that $Z_M$ contains at least one station and is connected.
-We remark that $\dmax$ can be larger than the number of zones belonging to the metropolitan zone, see Figure~\ref{Figure ZM2 Bem Eig1 2}, where three zones belong to a metropolitan zone, but $\dmax=4$.
+The value $\dmax$ is the maximum number of zones that a shortest path which is completely contained in the metropolitan zone may traverse.
+It depends on the PTN (including the metropolitan zone) and is always finite due to the assumption that $Z_M$ contains at least one node and is connected.
+We remark that a shortest path may traverse the same zone twice, hence $\dmax$ can be larger than the number of zones belonging to the metropolitan zone.
+This is illustrated in Figure~\ref{Figure ZM2 Bem Eig1 2}, where three zones belong to a metropolitan zone.
+A shortest path from $x$ to $y$ passes through the upper right zone twice, hence it passes four zones and we obtain that $\dmax=4>3$.
 Further, we assume that every passenger who travels within the metropolitan zone $Z_M$ uses a path with a minimum number of zones.
 This yields $z(W)\leq \dmax$ for every path $W$ included in $Z_M$.
 With this notation we state the following result: